 Issues related to public school employment and students sometimes must be resolved above the campus or district levels.
 Some cases go to the Texas commissioner of education or State Board for Educator Certification; others are decided by the courts.
 TCTA reports on cases of interest in our emailed eUpdate newsletter.
 You'll also find those reports below.

-The parent of an elementary school student sued a school district, alleging that the district failed to provide appropriate special education…
+Two school board members filed a lawsuit against a school district, alleging that the district failed to provide documents and information to the…

 Nov 30, 2023